-- Zone 2 is all volume that is either (OR) inside the large horizontal cylinder (body 6), outside its inner cylinder (body 5), and inside the wedge (body 3) (use of the wedge excludes the cylinder overlap volume, i.e., the volume inside the cylinder but outside the wedge); OR inside the large vertical cylinder (body 8), outside its inner cylinder (body 7), and inside the wedge (body 4); OR inside the large sphere (body 2), outside the small sphere (body 1), and outside the two large cylinders (bodies 6 and 8) (since the small cylinders are contained within the large cylinders, their exclusion from the spheres is implicit with the exclusion of the large cylinders). - Zone 3 is all volume that is either (OR) inside the small horizontal cylinder (body 5) and inside the wedge (body 3); OR inside the small vertical cylinder (body 7) and inside the wedge (body 4); OR inside the small sphere (body 1) and outside the small cylinders (bodies 5 and 7).
+- Zone 1 is all volume that is inside body 9 but outside the large sphere and cylinders (bodies 2, 6, and 8). - Zone 2 is all volume that is either (OR) inside the large horizontal cylinder (body 6), outside its inner cylinder (body 5), and inside the wedge (body 3).
+(Use of the wedge excludes the cylinder overlap volume, i.e., the volume inside the cylinder but outside the wedge) OR inside the large vertical cylinder (body 8), outside its inner cylinder (body 7), and inside the wedge (body 4), OR inside the large sphere (body 2), outside the small sphere (body 1), and outside the two large cylinders (bodies 6 and 8).
+Since the small cylinders are contained within the large cylinders, their exclusion from the spheres is implicit with the exclusion of the large cylinders. - Zone 3 is all volume that is either (OR) inside the small horizontal cylinder (body 5) and inside the wedge (body 3) OR inside the small vertical cylinder (body 7) and inside the wedge (body 4) OR inside the small sphere (body 1) and outside the small cylinders (bodies 5 and 7).

 In the zone definitions in Fig. 2, the "+" and "-" operations are performed first, and then the "OR" operations.
 All operations between OR operators (and after the last OR) define a "code zone," in contrast to the larger zone (sometimes called "input zone").
-Media and regions (and universes, see next section) are defined by (input) zones; i.e., each of the three zones will be given a medium number corresponding to the appropriate cross-section medium and a region number corresponding to that for importance (Russian roulette, splitting, etc.).
+Media and regions (and universes, see next section) are defined by (input) zones, i.e., each of the three zones will be given a medium number corresponding to the appropriate cross-section medium and a region number corresponding to that for importance (Russian roulette, splitting, etc.).

 Code zones can be removed from an input zone and defined separately as other input zones.
 For example, if the different shaded areas of the duct wall were different cross-section media, then Zone 2 would have to be broken into three separate zones without the OR operators.
-This would also be the case if the duct wall were all one medium but three different importance regions.
-If it were necessary to have more importance regions, then more zones would have to be created with more body designations just for that purpose.
+This would also be the case if the duct wall was all one medium, but three different importance regions.
+If it was necessary to have more importance regions, then more zones must be created with more body designations just for that purpose.
 If Zones 1 and 3 were the same medium and region, then they could be combined into one zone with four OR operators.
-The last two entries in Zone 3 (-5 and -7) are not necessary.
-However, if Zone 3 were broken into three separate zones of different media or regions, these items would be required.
+The last two entries in Zone 3, -5 -7, are not necessary.
+However, if Zone 3 was broken into three separate zones of different media or regions, these items would be required.
 It may sometimes be beneficial for efficiency of computation time or problem setup clarity to create extra zones not required for media or region specification.
 If one large zone is adjacent to many smaller zones, the code may run faster if the large zone is divided into a few smaller ones.
 This is due to tracking decisions internal to the geometry coding.
-Other examples of CG input are given in the MORSE manual (and also in Ref.
-30), along with explanations of error messages and other comments about the geometry module subroutines.
+Other examples of CG input are given in the MORSE manual (and also Ref.
+30) along with explanations of error messages and other comments about the geometry module subroutines.

 IV.B.
-Array Geometry (MARS)
+Array geometry (MARS)